sleepyfran/knowledge/content/posts/fsharp/ce-in-fsharp.md

 }
 ```

-And if we actually consume the result of the expression we will see that it's a list with one element, the TextBlock we used before.
+And if we actually consume the result of the expression we will see that it's a record with the Header field set to what we passed to the operation.
 Cool, so far so good!
 We will be adding more stuff to the slides later, but let's now try to define a DSL for the deck itself.
 As we defined previously, our deck should have two parts: a title for the deck and a list of slides that we will show.
 Let's start with the title since it's the easy part.

 ```fsharp
 [<RequireQualifiedAccess>]